laravel/docs/routing.md

 php artisan route:list
 ```

-By default, the route middleware that are assigned to each route will not be displayed in the `route:list` output; however, you can instruct Laravel to display the route middleware by adding the `-v` option to the command:
+By default, the route middleware that are assigned to each route will not be displayed in the `route:list` output; however, you can instruct Laravel to display the route middleware and middleware group names by adding the `-v` option to the command:

 ```shell
 php artisan route:list -v
 ```

-If you prefer to display the middleware assigned by a group instead of the group name, you can instruct Laravel to do so by adding `-vv` to the command:
+If you prefer to display the middleware assigned by a group, rather than the group name, you can instruct Laravel to do so by adding `-vv` to the command:
 ```shell
 php artisan route:list -vv
 ```